markwhitaker/kotlin-for-csharp-developers/03-03-constructors-part-2.md

 # Constructors (part 2)
-Ready for an extra helping of 🤯?
+Ready for an extra helping of :exploding_head:?

 You can mix and match constructor **properties** and regular constructor **parameters**